Here at Tutorial and Academic Coaching Services, we value collaboration, feedback, and questions from instructors.

-We work with students to build academic skills, confidence, and independence.
-This regularly takes the form of providing resources for students to fill gaps in their prior knowledge or further review current course concepts, assisting students with homework, and helping students learn successful study skills such as time management and organization.
+Tutor-Coaches work with students to build academic skills, confidence, and independence.
+This takes the form of providing resources for students to fill gaps in their prior knowledge or further review current course concepts, assisting students with homework, and helping students learn successful study skills such as time management and organization.

 Only one or two concepts will be covered in any given session.
 More than one session might be needed if a student has multiple concerns.
 We will often work with a student to get them started on an assignment and advise them to work alone for half an hour before signing up again.

+Our role is also to ensure that academic integrity is upheld.
 Therefore, we do not do the following:

-The tutor-coaches do not do the following:
+The Tutor-Coaches do not do the following:

 If students have questions about research and/or APA/MLA citation, we are happy to refer them to a Librarian for assistance.

 What about confidentiality?

 Tutorial and Academic Coaching Services respects the privacy of all students accessing the service.
 Any personal information collected is done so in adherence to the Freedom of Information and Protection of Privacy (FOIP) Act.
 This obligates the Tutorial and Academic Coaching Services staff to collect information required only for educational and related purposes, and to maintain its security.

 Tutorial and Academic Coaching Services does not disclose the names of students who use the service unless a request to do so is made by the student.